 Getting set for take-off . . .

-After a great many months under development, we can finally announce that the documentary film Across the Pacific is close to becoming reality.
-In fact, the film is inspiring a companion traveling museum exhibit .
+After a great many months under development, the Pan Am Historical Foundation can finally announce that the documentary film Across the Pacific is close to becoming reality, but we need your help to reach the goal.

-But the trail of events leading up to that day is not so well known – that's the story that will be brought to life in Across the Pacific.
+But the trail of events leading up to that day is not so well known.
+That's the story that will be brought to life in "Across the Pacific."
 Newly unearthed archival motion pictures, photographs, and original sound recordings as well as stunning graphics, will help bring this history back to life.

 The film by Moreno/Lyons Productions will bring the epic story of how Pan American Airways became the first to bridge the mighty Pacific - the first airline to cross any ocean.
 Focusing in particular on the contributions of Pan Am’s visionary leader Juan Trippe, aircraft designer Igor Sikorsky, and radio engineer Hugo Leuteritz, the multipart program will be broadcast on public television.

 The television production’s budget is over 1 million dollars.
 Much of that is already pledged, including a major production grant from the National Endowment for the Humanities and funds provided through the auspices of third parties including the Pan Am Historical Foundation.